-Scientists of the biotechnology division, BRRI are involved in upgrading the most popular rice variety BRRI dhan29 into saline tolerant transgenic rice variety through transforming BRRI dhan29 with salt tolerant gene GlyI (Glyoxalase I) and GlyII (Glyoxalase II) by Agrobacterium-mediated transformation method.
-The plants from T_1 confirmed with both GlyI and GlyII gene specific primers.
-Seed from the derived line is ready for T_2 plantation.
+Scientists of the biotechnology division, BRRI are involved in upgrading the most popular rice variety BRRI dhan29 into saline tolerant transgenic rice variety through transforming BRRI dhan29 with salt tolerant gene GlyI (Glyoxalase I) and GlyII (Glyoxalase II) via the Agrobacterium-mediated transformation method.
+The plants from T1 confirmed with both GlyI and GlyII gene specific primers.
+Seed from the derived line is ready for T2 plantation.

-BRRI, biotechnology division is also involved in development of salt tolerant transgenic rice variety through crossed between transgenic rice plant containing salt tolerant gene AeMDHAR (Monodehydroascorbate reductase (MDHAR)) from mangrove plant (Acanthus ebracteatus) and BRRI dhan28 and BRRI dhan29.
-Putative transformants were confirmed by PCR with gene specific primers and.
-Plants containing AeMDHAR were used for two backcrossing and confirmed with gene specific primers.
+BRRI, biotechnology division is also involved in the development of salt tolerant transgenic rice varieties by crossing transgenic rice plants containing salt tolerant gene AeMDHAR (Monodehydroascorbate reductase (MDHAR)) from mangrove plant (Acanthus ebracteatus) with BRRI dhan28 and BRRI dhan29.
+Putative transformants were confirmed by PCR with gene specific primers.
 The salt tolerant GE rice variety will likely be widely used by Bangladeshi farmers in the coastal areas where rising sea levels are the biggest threat to production.